|

 mostly the lower classes who were attending them.

 In 1810, there were no less than 222 individually defined capital crimes and this was steadily reduced between 1813 and 1861.
-By 1861, it was reduced to just 4 by the Criminal Law Consolidation Act of that year.
+By 1861, it was reduced to just four by the Criminal Law Consolidation Act of that year.
 In effect from here on there was really only one capital crime - murder - for which people would continue to be put to death in peacetime.
 In the period 1832-1834, Sir Robert Peel's government introduced various Bills to reduce the number of capital crimes.
-Coining and arson re-classified as non capital crimes.
 See Timeline of Capital punishment for dates and details of these reforms.

 The Penal Servitude Act of 1853 introduced the modern concept of prison as a punishment in itself rather than merely as a place to hold people awaiting trial, execution or transportation.
 New prisons had been built all over the country to house people who would have previously been transported or hanged.

-raised to 16 and to 18 in 1933.
-It should be noted that the last person
+execution was raised to 16 and to 18 in 1933.
+It should be noted that the

-under the age of 18 to be executed was 17 year old Charles Dobel who was
+last person under the age of 18 to be executed was 17 year old Charles Dobel

 The Infanticide Act of 1922 made the killing of a baby by its mother no longer